historic photo of Percy Grainger conducting

 Illustrated Papers with Live Music

-Illustrated paper presentations last for up to 45 minutes, followed by 15 minutes of Q&A. Presentations may include live musical illustrations by students and staff of the School of Music and may only be delivered in person.
+Illustrated paper presentations last for up to 45 minutes, followed by 15 minutes of Q&A. Presentations may include live musical illustrations by instrumental groups and choirs.

 Lecture-Recitals